 What is par-baked pizza crust?

-Par-baked pizza crust is dough that has already gone through the baking process once, which gives the crust the same essential properties as baked bread.
+Par-baked pizza crust is dough that has already gone through part of the baking process, which gives the crust the same essential properties as baked bread.
 This partial baking kills the yeast so the internal structure of the dough is set.

 What are frozen dough balls?